 Judging

-The Seacrest kennel has been fortunate enough to have bred/owned nine UK Boxer Champions to date, along with an International Champion Rottweiler, and gained many National Awards, including Top UK Breeder in 1999 and 2000.
+The Seacrest kennel has been fortunate enough to have bred/owned nine UK Boxer Champions to date, along with 3 International Champions, and gained many National Awards, including Top UK Breeder in 1999 and 2000.

-As well as being a successful exhibitor attending the majority of the Championship shows held each year, I have also recently become secretary of the Trent Boxer Club, and was committee member for Tyne Wear & Tees Boxer Club for 15 years when I lived in the Yorkshire Dales, serving as Breed Council delegate for both clubs.
+As well as being a successful exhibitor attending the majority of the Championship shows held each year, I am a past secretary of the Trent Boxer Club, and was committee member for Tyne Wear & Tees Boxer Club for 15 years when I lived in the Yorkshire Dales, serving as Breed Council delegate for both clubs.

 I am on the UK Kennel Club A1 judging list, and have been qualified to award CC’s since 1996.
 I am a true breed specialist.
 Although I have judged other breeds in the working group at open show level in insignificant numbers, I have no ambitions to pursue judging qualifications in any other breed.